DillonSteyl/SCIE1000/Week 9/asteroid.md

 For an asteroid to collide with Earth, it needs to have the same x, y, and z coordinates as the Earth in 215 days (x, y, and z represent the three dimensions.
 Because solar systems are three dimensional!).
 If any of the final predicted x, y, and z values are different to the Earth's, then that will mean the asteroid will not collide with Earth in 215 days.

 It has already been proven that the asteroid will have the same x and z coordinates as Earth in 215 days.
-So, you only need tow orry about the `y` dimension.
+So, you only need to worry about the `y` dimension.

 The equation for the change in y at day t after the asteroid was discovered is: